- 1 cup butter, softened

 - 1 cup heavy whipping cream

-- In a large mixing bowl, cream butter and sugar.
+- In a large bowl, cream butter and sugar until light and fluffy.
 Beat in the egg, yolk, espresso granules and vanilla.
 Combine the flour, salt and baking powder; gradually add to creamed mixture and mix well.
 Stir in hazelnuts.

 - Divide dough into thirds; flatten each portion into a circle.
 Wrap each in plastic wrap; refrigerate for 1 hour or until easy to handle.